Effective Date: March 29, 2019

 (2) Paragraph 2, Applicability provides the scope of the required application of the NPD or CPD.
 Include the following applicability statements:

-Note: This statement alone is not sufficient to stipulate requirements for the contractor or recipient of the grant.
-Requirements can be delineated by adding a note after the requirements’ paragraph.
-See paragraph 2.15.2 or 2.18.2f for examples of delineating requirements between civil servants and contractors or recipients of grants.
+Note 2: This statement alone is not sufficient to stipulate requirements for the contractor or recipient of the grant.
+Requirements can be delineated by adding a note after the requirements' paragraph.
+See paragraphs 2.16.2 or 2.19.3 for examples of delineating requirements between civil servants and contractors or recipients of grants.